SimulatedGREG/electron-vue/README.md

 ```

 ## TODO
-  1. Ability to create electron builds for all platforms
+  1. ~~Ability to create electron builds for all platforms~~
   2. Show eslint errors in browser
   3. Create documentation explaining the use of both `package.json` files
+  4. Create script to compile npm modules that are needed to build against electron
+  5. Get Vue devtools working
-  4. (more)
+  6. (more)

 ***